jlgasparrini/dotvim/README.md

 - [Vim airline](https://github.com/bling/vim-airline) Lean & mean status/tabline for vim that's light as air.
 - [Vim endwise](https://github.com/tpope/vim-endwise) Add end after if, do, def and several other keywords.
 - [Vim fugitive](https://github.com/tpope/vim-fugitive) A Git wrapper so awesome, it should be illegal.
+- [indentLine](https://github.com/Yggdroot/indentLine) A vim plugin to display the indention levels with thin vertical lines.